HealthCatalyst/healthcareai-r/README.md

 5) When you're done with the issue you chose, do the following

-   1. Merge the master branch into your topic branch (so that you have the latest changes in master)
+   1. Merge the master branch into your topic branch (so that you have the latest changes from master)

    ```
    git checkout LeviBugFix